 The price of a flight ticket changes every day

 The bizarre thing was that the flight that we booked was exactly the same flight that was in the quote.
 So waiting a little can do wonders!
-Through you can search flights with search engine momondo or via you can book directly with Lufthansa.
+Through this link you can search flights with search engine momondo or via this link you can book directly with Lufthansa.

 West Canada tour